 To help everyone to make the best choices, I’ve decided to create 11 itineraries of 20 nights each.
 They all are different depending on the personality of the traveler.

-Today, we are with Mr. sociable traveler.
-He is doing his 2nd week of his best trip to Colombia.
+Today, we are with Mr. sociable traveler for the 2nd week of his best trip to Colombia.

 Is it the first time you see this title?
 It means that you’ve missed the first episode – Don’t be sad, you can read it here: First week best trip to Colombia Mr. Sociable Traveler 🙂

 Mr. Sociable: I want an entertaining best trip to Colombia, where I can meet people and monkeys (Episode 2)

 Guatape, show me your giant rock when the sun goes down

 I know you’re in love with Medellin, but it’s time to leave.
 Kiss the bartender and Mario Kart, pack your backpack and go in the direction of the North Terminal with a taxi.

 Today, you’re going to one of the most famous places of Colombia, Guatape.
 It’s well-known for its colorful houses and a giant monolith.